The Sphere Packing Bound via Augustin's Method: The SPB for Product Channels with Feedback

 In \cite{haroutunian77}, Haroutunian applied the auxiliary channel method to bound the error probability of codes on DSPCs with feedback from below.
 The exponential decay rate of Haroutunian's bound with block length, however, is greater than the sphere packing exponent for most channels.
-In \S\ref{sec:fpouterbound} we use the auxiliary channel method ---via subblocks--- to establish a lower bound on the error probability, whose exponential decay rate with the block length is equal to the sphere packing exponent.
+In \S\ref{sec:fpouterbound}, we use the auxiliary channel method ---via subblocks --- to establish a SPB.
 To do that, we employ the auxiliary channel described in Lemma \ref{lem:tradeoff}-(\ref{tradeoff-B},\ref{tradeoff-C}), given in the following.
-It is worth mentioning that one can establish the sphere packing bound for codes on DSPCs with feedback by applying Lemma \ref{lem:tradeoff}-(\ref{tradeoff-B},\ref{tradeoff-C}) to subblocks and invoking Haroutunian's bound in \cite{haroutunian77}, as well.
-We discuss that approach in more detail in \S\ref{sec:fcomparison}.
+In \S\ref{sec:haroutunian}, we demonstrate that one can establish a SPB for codes on DSPCs with feedback by applying Lemma \ref{lem:tradeoff}-(\ref{tradeoff-B},\ref{tradeoff-C}) to subblocks and invoking Haroutunian's bound in \cite{haroutunian77}, as well.